Chronic Lyme & Tick-Borne Diseases Q & A

 Again, this is why a specialist in tick-borne diseases, such as Dr. Patel, is crucial in treating your chronic condition, because she understands the cascading effect of these diseases and works to regain control over your health.

 If you’re frustrated by the lack of proper care when it comes to your chronic Lyme disease or other tick-borne disease, call EHC Buffalo to get the help you need.
 Or you can schedule a consultation online using the booking tool.

-Lyme disease is treatable but when it goes undetected giving the infection time to spread throughout your body, it can cause long-term damages to your nervous system as well as various joints of your body.
-At ECH Buffalo, New York (NY), our trained specialist ensures that patients complaining of typical symptoms are administered the relevant tests to rule out the presence of the tick disease effectively.
-Once the tests prove the same, immediate medication accompanied with minimally invasive methods are started to stop this tick-borne disease to spread further.
-The approach at ECH Buffalo is to get to the root cause and use the body’s own healing strengths to get rid of the same.
+Lyme disease is treatable but when it goes undetected giving the infection time to spread throughout your body, can cause long-term damages to your nervous system as well as various joints of your body.
+At EHC Buffalo, New York (NY), our trained specialist ensures that patients complaining of typical symptoms are administered the relevant tests to rule out the presence of the tick disease effectively.
+Once the tests prove the same, immediate medication accompanied by minimally invasive methods are started to stop this tick-borne disease to spread further.
+The approach at EHC Buffalo is to get to the root cause and use the body’s own healing strengths to get rid of the same.

 Call us today or write to us to fix an appointment with the best doctor in town in Buffalo, NY, for seeking immediate attention and cure from the troublesome pain forever.